semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Docker-compose 1.27.4 -> 1.28.2
 - Heroku 7.47.7 -> 7.47.12

-To learn more about this image, check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).
+To learn more about this image, check our [Ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

 ### Week of February 1, 2021
 **(Improved) macOS Xcode 12 image update**
-**(New)** Xcode 12.4 is installed and set as the default version.
+**(New)** Xcode 12.4 has been installed and set as the default version.
 To switch to any other supported version simply use `xcversion select <version>`.
 **(Updated)** Updated packages:

 - Fastlane 2.170.0 -> 2.172.0